Equity Gallery- Call for Entries

 That said, can we stake out what is abiding, true and stable about us and our fellows?
 In an increasingly alarming and chaotic era, art that depicts what is actually there and recognizable is defiant---and nothing could be more necessary and reassuring at the moment than simply showing what we actually look like (and mean) to each other?

 Entries are to be submitted in digital format (preferably in a PDF format, but Word Docs are also accepted) to email@example.com.
-Submissions must Include a maximum of 3 images, complete with information about the artworks, noting size, media and date of production.
-Art works may be paintings, drawings, mixed media works, prints and sculpture.
+Submissions must include a maximum of 3 artworks, complete with accompanying images and information about the artworks, noting size, mediums, and date of production.
+Art works may be paintings, drawings, mixed media works, prints, sculpture, digital media, and more.
 The works’ size must to not exceed 48” in any dimension (including frame).
-Please also include a short bio and a CV within your submission.
+Please also include a short artist statement, bio, and a CV within your submission.

 Entrants must successfully fill out and submit an entry form in the field below.